-There is perhaps no greater medically and publicly misunderstood epidemic in the world today than that of copper toxicity.
-Chances are high it's affecting you or someone you know.
-This site aims to provide the Internet's most comprehensive evidence-based resource on the topic in order to:
+Copper toxicity is among the most medically and publicly misunderstood health epidemics in our world today.
+Though very few have heard of it, chances are high it's affecting you or someone you know.
+This site aims to provide the Internet's most comprehensive evidence-based resource and support guide on the topic in order to:

-i) Help those affected get real answers to their symptoms and questions while helping to navigate the complex and often confusing healing process;
+i) Help those affected get real answers to their symptoms and questions while helping to navigate the complex and often confusing detox/healing process;

 ii) Provide much needed research and education to the medical community and general public;

-iii) Dispel the endless amounts of false information being written about copper that pervades the iv) Turn the tide of awareness so women may one day receive the fully informed consent they deserve before being put on birth control; so that young girls who may already have excess mental health communities understand the mineral connection to a wide array of conditions
+iii) Dispel the large amounts of false information being written about copper that pervades the iv) Turn the tide of awareness so women may one day receive the fully informed consent they deserve before being put on birth control; so young girls who may already have excess mental health communities understand the mineral connection to a wide array of conditions